ntoshev/ntoshev.github.com/about.md

 ![Me](/public/images/niki.jpg)

+My name is Nikola Toshev.
 I'm a hacker on a quest to understand the world.

 Thank you for reading!